 (iii) Foyers, habitable space and storage areas are permitted above the flood protection elevation on the ground floor with two (2) stories above provided such areas do not exceed more than 30% of the total floor area on the ground level.
 All area above the flood protection elevation shall be included in the FAR calculation as floor area.

-(e) Lots over 8,001 square feet in area shall require a twelve (12’) foot side yard setback.
+(e) Lots over 8,001 square feet in area shall require a miimum side yard setback of 6-feet with an aggregate side yard setback of 18-feet.
+Existing single-family dwellings with less than an 18-foot aggregate are grandfathered and may raise and/or expand their footprint provided that no one setback is less than 6-feet..

 3. Building Height